vdaas/vald/docs/user-guides/capacity-plannig.md

 Vald requires many RAM resources because of on-memory indexing, so we highly recommend that you do not specify a limit, especially for the Vald Agent.
 In this case, QoS will be Burstable.

-In addition, when other components coexist with Vald Agent, it is preferable to set resource requests and limits considering QoS.
+In addition, when other components coexist with Vald Agent, it is preferred to set resource requests and limits considering QoS.

 If it needs to set the resource limit, it would be better to set `podAntiAffinity` like below.